SariKuHu/Aurum/README.md

 • Uses the POW (Proof of Work)

-• Uses DarkGravityWave (DGW) difficulty algorithm
+• Uses a custom version of DarkGravityWave (DGW) difficulty algorithm

 • Algorithm:        SHA256